Local SEO Fundamentals – Business’ Listings/Citations Consistency Matter

 In today’s mobile-dominated world, you need to be able to be found online by those searching for your goods and services.

 Your business listings can be submitted ‘upstream’ or ‘downstream’, manually or automatically.
 Obviously, each business has to weigh the pros and cons and decide which method is best for them.
-One thing I can’t underscore enough is that your business’ listings/citations consistency matter fundamentally to your local search rankings.
+One thing I can’t underscore enough is that your business’ listings/citations consistency matters fundamentally to your local search rankings.
 How you achieve that is up to you.

 Here at LocalBizGuru, we offer affordable solutions that cover all of the various methods we discussed.
 To schedule a free consultation with one of our expert account representatives please call 855-970-GURU (4878)